 From Blair Atholl the Scottish National Trail begins what is described as a three day backpack across the Cairngorms.
 This first part heads up lovely Glen Tilt - which many people regard to be one of the finest glens in Scotland.
-The stage ends at Bynack Lodge - a tumbledown ruin with no facilities or road access.
+The stage ends outside the Red House (Ruighe Ealasaid) bothy.
 Walkers tackling this section need to be completely self-sufficient including carrying a tent and all food as there are no facilities except two bothies - the Red House at the end of this stage, and Ruigh Aiteachain in Glen Feshie at the end of the next stage.

 Train or bus to Blair Atholl.
-There is no road access at all to Bynack Lodge - it is assumed that walkers are planning to wildcamp at the end of the stage.
+There is no road access to the stage end which is exceptionally remote - it is assumed that walkers are planning to wildcamp or stay in the bothy.

 Hillwalking in Winter

 Please note that hillwalking when there is snow lying requires an ice-axe, crampons and the knowledge, experience and skill to use them correctly.
 All route descriptions and difficulties given here are for summer conditions.
 See our Winter Skills page for basic information on the essential skills, techniques and knowledge needed for winter hillwalking.

 Read about the experiences of our users on this route.

 There are 7 reports from this walk - click to read them.